OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

  ![manifest preview](https://raw.githubusercontent.com/OfficeDev/TeamsFx/main/packages/vscode-extension/img/manifest-codelens-preview.png) <br>
 - Optimize the In-meeting Sample App in sample gallery, shorten the time to run the sample.
 - Improved  "Start from a sample" UI, show more information of each sample.
-- New Bot sample in sample gallery - Proactive Messaging App.

 ## 3.7.0 - Apr 06, 2022
 Incremental version for Teams Toolkit with multiple bugs fixes and the following updates: